Adjective10111/zotero-clone/README.md

 #### DELETE /logout

-deletes the cookie and logs you out
+deletes the cookie, adds the token to the blacklist, and logs you out

+#### GET /me

+fetch the user itself

+#### PATCH /me

+patch the user

+- allowed:
+  - 'name': string
+  - 'profile': image file
+  - 'role': don't need to set, they're all users for now

+#### PATCH /changePassword

+changes the password

+- mandatory:
+  - 'currentPassword': string above 8 chars long
+  - 'newPassword': string above 8 chars long

 ### groups